dnys1/habitr/README.md

 ✔ All resources are updated in the cloud
 ```

-## Flutter

-Run the following commands from the root of the project:

-1. `flutter pub get`
-2. `make models`

 ## Run the App

 If everything went well in the previous steps, you should now be able to run the Habitr project! 🎉